dekorateio/dekorate/examples/spring-boot-on-openshift-example/readme.md

-# Spring Boot on Openshift
+# Spring Boot on OpenShift

 The purpose of this example is to demonstrate the following: